daanwerf/CircularHousing/README.md

 npm i
 # Create a new development blockchain network as specified in network.config.json
 hurl new -n ./network.config.json
-# Create an identities manager (currently only works for the first organisation specified in network.config.json)
+# Create an identities manager (currently only works for the first organisation
+# specified in network.config.json)
 node ./packages/admin/registerIdManager.js SocialHousing

 # Package smart contract's code
 npm run cc:package -- participant
-# Install the chaincode to the blockchain (for debug mode, add --debug to the end of the command) to the organizations defined in network.config.json file
+# Install the chaincode to the blockchain (for debug mode, add --debug to the end of the command)
+# to the organizations defined in network.config.json file
 hurl install participant node -P ./chaincode-participant -o SocialHousing -o TableMaker -o WoodGatherer

-# Register a participant for SocialHousing organization with id part1 and name "Participant 1", invoking it as admin.
+# Register a participant for SocialHousing organization with id SultanPart
+# and name "Participant Sultan", invoking as user Sultan
 hurl invoke participant participant_register SultanPart "Participant Sultan" -o SocialHousing -u Sultan
 # Get the information of the participant you just added
 hurl invoke participant participant_get SultanPart -o SocialHousing -u Sultan

 # Try to update the fingerprint (i.e. X509 certificate) of participant Sultan.
+This should give
-# This should give an error since it is invoked with user Sultan, who is not authorized to change certficiates
+# an error since it is invoked with user Sultan, who is not authorized to change certficates
 hurl invoke participant participant_changeIdentity SultanPart RandomID -o SocialHousing -u Sultan
-# Update the fingerprint with chaincodeAdmin (created earlier) who is authorized to do this, so this should work.
+# Update the fingerprint with chaincodeAdmin (created earlier) who is authorized to do this,
+# so this should work.
 hurl invoke participant participant_changeIdentity SultanPart RandomID -o SocialHousing -u chaincodeAdmin
 # Inspect the participant again and notice the changed fingerprint
 hurl invoke participant participant_get SultanPart -o SocialHousing -u Sultan

-# TODO: SHOW USECASE WITH ITEMS (BECAUSE NOW SultanPart has wrong fingerprint so not allowed to do anything with items) and then change back to correct identity to see how it then works again
+# TODO: SHOW USECASE WITH ITEMS
+# (BECAUSE NOW SultanPart has wrong fingerprint so not allowed to do anything with items)
+# and then change back to correct identity to see how it then works again
 ```

 ## Install or upgrade chaincode